 Many of the screens below are aimed at gamers, which means they're also perfect for video editors, photo editors, designers and digital artists – in fact, anyone who wants to see accurate colours on their screens.
 That's because using a monitor with 4K resolution (also known as UHD, as it's a bit less than 4K, with a resolution of 3,840 x 2,160) enables you to view your work in all its glory.

 If you choose a 4K monitor with HDR (High Dynamic Range), your colours will look even more vibrant and realistic.
 However, bear in mind that 4K screens with HDR support can be more expensive (but if money is no option for you, be sure to take a look at our best 4K monitors article too).
+If you're looking for a monitor for a specific purpose, then don't miss our best monitors for programming, best monitors for photo editing and best monitors for video editing.

 Before investing in a cheap 4K monitor deal, there are a few things you should keep in mind.
 You'll need decent hardware to power the monitor, so you'll need a relatively recent discrete graphics card.
 You'll find more details on all of them in our roundup of the best graphics cards.